Title: Instructional Support Teacher Date: 2020-2021

 Reports to: Principal and Assistant Principal FLSA Status: exempt

 An IST is responsible for providing quality educational services to special education students along with consistently communicating the students’ progress to parents.
-An IST reports directly to the Principal and is responsible for the planning, execution, documentation, updating and evaluation of each student’s individualized program as well as supervising the paraprofessional staff in his/her classroom who assist in carrying out lessons and activities.
+An IST reports directly to the principal and assistant principal and is responsible for the planning, execution, documentation, updating and evaluation of each student’s individualized program as well as supervising the paraprofessional staff in his/her classroom who assist in carrying out lessons and activities.

 - Oversee daily operation of assigned classes.

 - Assist in formulation of students’ individual educational plans.

 - Monitor, update data sheets and daily lesson plans for individual lessons.

 - Assist in organization and maintenance of the school facility.

 - Participate in initial interview process and in training of classroom paraprofessional and volunteers.